 - Australian English contains a unique vocabulary to other English variants, from everyday words like ‘barbie’ for ‘barbecue’ to ‘outback’ for the desert area occupying much of the landmass of the continent.

 Where do we go from here?

-While these differences seem small at first, but depending on the scope of the translation, work on accommodating these differences can increase exponentially, and an error in the variant can even mean needing to repeat the translation from scratch.
+While these differences may seem small at first, depending on the scope of the translation, work on accommodating these differences can increase exponentially, and an error in the variant can even mean needing to repeat the translation from scratch.
 Get in touch and let us help you set your “destination”, so you can be sure your message is understood as you intended in the right variant of English.